 Nvidia Profile Inspector

 Nvidia Profile Inspector is a small standalone utility and an unofficial expansion of Nvidia’s control panel that exposes many advanced options, which you don’t get in the official control panel of Nvidia Drivers.
-To change the frame rate, just go to the second option which is Frame Rate Limiter and set your desired FPS limit.
+To change the frame rate, just go to the second option which is Frame Rate Limiter, and set your desired FPS limit.
 Below this, there is another option, which is Frame Rate Limiter Mode which includes Limiter V2 – Force Off that you should enable for less input lag.
 You can set the FPS limit globally for all games or per-game basis.

 Note: Nvidia Profile Inspector is a part of the Nvidia Inspector, which is an overclocking utility for Nvidia graphics cards.
 You can download Nvidia Profile Inspector as a standalone utility or can download Nvidia Inspector as a whole that includes Nvidia Profile Inspector with it.

-AMD FRTC or Frame Rate Target Control is a built-in feature in the AMD Radeon Driver Software that allows you to lock frame rate in a game at user-defined value.
+AMD FRTC or Frame Rate Target Control is a built-in feature in the AMD Radeon Driver Software that allows you to lock frame rate in a game at a user-defined value.
 To limit FPS using FRTC, open the AMD Radeon Settings->Global Settings.
 Here enable Frame Rate Target Control and then set the FPS limit by moving the slider using your mouse.

 AMD Radeon Chill